The Nest

 Go Back To Previous Page

 The world of real estate is tumultuous, even when everything seems like it should go well.
 Professionals invent terms to help people get the generalback on the market in real estate - BOM in real estate gist of a property’s situation.
-What is the “BOM” meaning real estate?
+What does “BOM” mean in real estate?
 In New York City, it’s not unusual to hear about a property going “BOM.”

-In the home-buying process, this can be due to a lack of funding, a sudden issue with the buyer, or simply a change of mind.
+This can happen during home-buying due to a lack of funding, a sudden issue with the buyer, or simply a change of mind.

 If you recently heard of a BOM real estate property, you might wonder what it means for your chances.
 Believe it or not, this is a pretty easy-to-read situation.